 The three main groups of muscle in the lower body are the quadriceps, hamstrings and glutes.

-Your quadriceps are a very large group of muscles which contain 4 portions or ‘heads’.
+Your quadriceps are a very large group of muscles that contain 4 portions or ‘heads:

-This is the muscle located in the centre of the thigh, which covers most of the other three heads of the quadriceps as it stems from the ilium as opposed to the femur.
+- Rectus femoris: This is the muscle located in the centre of the thigh, which covers most of the other three heads of the quadriceps.

-These are all large muscles and each has certain exercises and leg-variations that can place more emphasis on them.
+These are all large muscles and you can utilise certain exercises and leg variations to place more emphasis on them.

-In order to target the outer portion of your quadriceps (vastus lateralis) you can adjust your foot stance to become narrower.
-The rest of your form is the same, apart from you’re now performing the ‘close’ leg press as opposed to the conventional method.
+In order to target the outer portion of your quadriceps (vastus lateralis), you can adjust your foot stance to become narrower.
+The rest of your form stays the same.
+This variation is the ‘close’ leg press.

 Isolating the Quadriceps

-By placing your feet closer to the bottom of the leg press (low stance) you’ll be able to isolate the quadriceps and place more of the load onto the vastus lateralis and rectus femoris as a whole more throughout each leg pressing movement, meaning that the glutes and hamstrings are less involved.
-However, the standard variation of the leg press does a very good job of this also.
+By placing your feet closer to the bottom of the leg press (low stance), you’ll be able to isolate the quadriceps and place more of the load onto the vastus lateralis.
+This means that the glutes and hamstrings are less involved, however, the standard variation of the leg press also does a very good job of this.

 Hamstrings & Glutes